-Three years later, she entered the Bauhaus school in Weimar where she continued his apprenticeship.
-There she carried out works of textile design, binding and participated in typography workshops.
+Three years later (1919), she entered the Bauhaus school in Weimar where she continued his apprenticeship.
+There she carried out works of textile design, and binding and participated in typography workshops.
 She designed the costumes and sets for important plays like "The Merchant of Venice" by William Shakespeare.

 After finishing his studies in 1923, she founded the Werkstätten Bildender Kunst or "Workshops of Visual Arts" in Berlin together with Franz Singer, former partner of the Bauhaus.

 In 1926 she returned to her hometown, Vienna, and there she founded a new studio, the Singer & Dicker, together with Franz Singer.
-Despite not having obtained any degree of architecture, in the new studio they developed building projects, interior design and furniture, with which they won several awards.
+Despite not having obtained any degree in architecture, in the new studio, they developed building projects, interior design and furniture, with which they won several awards.